 ASA has selected 3- to 4-star hotels that are themselves historical buildings and/or are located in historical centres.
 All hotels provide rooms with en suite bathroom.
-A hotel list will be given to all participants prior to departure.

-- Canterbury (4 nights): 4-star Canterbury Cathedral Lodge located in the private and peaceful grounds of Canterbury Cathedral. canterburycathedrallodge.org - Winchester (3 nights): 4-star Winchester Royal a charming hotel located in the city centre, originally built as a private house and later became a Bishop's Residence and convent before being converted to a hotel. winchesterroyalhotel.com - Bath (4 nights): 4-star Francis Hotel housed in an 18th-century townhouse and located in the historical city centre. francishotel.com - Stratford-upon-Avon (2 nights): 4-star Arden Hotel an elegant and contemporary hotel, situated next door to the Royal Shakespeare Company. ardenhotelstratford.com - York (2 nights): 4-star DoubleTree by Hilton nestled alongside the city walls, a short walk from York Minster, this hotel has recently undergone an extensive refurbishment. doubletree3.hilton.com - Keswick (3 nights): 3-star The Skiddaw Hotel an historic hotel located in the city centre with views of the surrounding countryside. www.lakedistricthotels.net - Manchester (2 nights): 4-star The Midland a luxury Edwardian hotel whose rooms have a contemporary finish, located in the city centre. www.themidlandhotel.co.uk
+- Canterbury (4 nights): 4-star Canterbury Cathedral Lodge located in the ppeaceful grounds of Canterbury Cathedral. - Winchester (3 nights): 4-star Winchester Royal a charming hotel located in the city centre, housed in a former Bishop's residence. - Bath (4 nights): 4-star Francis Hotel housed in an 18th-century townhouse and located in the historical city centre. - Stratford-upon-Avon (2 nights): 4-star Arden Hotel a contemporary hotel situated next door to the Royal Shakespeare Company. - York (2 nights): 4-star Radisson York located close to York Minster Cathedral. - Keswick (3 nights): 3-star The Skiddaw Hotel- a historic hotel located in the city centre with views of the surrounding countryside. - Manchester (2 nights): 4-star The Midland an Edwardian hotel with a contemporary finish, located in the city centre.